remotion-dev/remotion/packages/docs/docs/support.md

 ---
 id: support
-title: Support
+title: Support Policy
 ---

-The Remotion team provides **no guarantee** of support.

-We try our best to help you succeed with your projects.
+We welcome you to ask questions and invest a lot of time into supporting our users.
 Follow the steps below if have a question that you would like to get answered.

+The Remotion team provides **no guarantee** for support, and you should not hold the expectation to receive any help.

 ## How to ask for help